qmtran/openstack-labs/lab-00/README.md

   0. Your instructor will provide you three public IP addresses.
     Edit this README.md file and add the public IP addresses for the appropriate hosts.

+    Alternatively (and perhaps additionally), also record all of this information on a piece of paper.

     :red_circle: TODO Pictures of editing a github file

   0. Record your instance's internal IP address in the table

-     * `ssh centos@<Public IP Address> -i student.pem`
+     * `ssh centos@<Public IP Address of JUMPER> -i student.pem`

         If using PuTTy, login as 'centos' and use the student.ppk keyfile (takes place of a password)

      * `ip addr show dev eth0`

         Record the displayed IPv4 address, not the IPv6 address.
+When you record this address, be sure to note that it is jumper so you don't get confused.
 In the following example, your IPv4 address would occupy the location of x.x.x.x

         ```
         $ ip addr show dev eth0